Checkbox

 • If there is a caption, it is automatically associated with the <input> using aria-describedby

-• If the checkbox is disabled, the disabled attribute is present
+• If the Checkbox is disabled, the disabled attribute is present

-• If the checkbox is indeterminate, aria-checked="mixed" is present and conveyed to screen readers
+• If the Checkbox is indeterminate, aria-checked="mixed" is present and conveyed to screen readers